Axis Position

 Axis Positions

-• Outer Position: both the x- and y-axes are positioned along the outside of the chart, with minimum scale values starting at the values automatically determined by Pyramid (unless a custom scale limit is configured from the Axes Options dialog).
+• Outer Position: Both the x- and y-axes are positioned along the outside of the chart, with minimum scale values starting at the values automatically determined by Pyramid (unless a custom scale limit is configured from the Axes Options dialog).

-• Zero Position: if the minimum scale limits fall below 0, selecting this option will position the x-axis in such a way that it intersects with the 0 point on the y-axis.
+• Zero Position: If the minimum scale limits fall below 0, selecting this option will position the x-axis in such a way that it intersects with the 0 point on the y-axis.

 Formatting Panel